Skip to main content

 The importance of the Solidarity Lanes

-• Crucial for exports of Ukrainian agricultural goods
+Crucial for exports of Ukrainian goods

-• Only option for Ukraine to import all the goods it needs (fuel, humanitarian aid)
+Primary option for Ukraine to import all the goods it needs (fuel, humanitarian aid)

-2022-2023 grain exports from Ukraine
+2022-2024 grain exports from Ukraine

-68,5 million tonnes
+88.1 million tonnes of cereal

 Financial contributions

 The European Commission, together with partner financial institutions, are investing in capacity increases, repairs and liquidity for operators.
+So far, more than €2 billion has been mobilised for Solidarity Lanes to increase global food security and provide a lifeline for Ukraine's economy.